 3. Conduct a brief daily check-in at a set time.

-Cost/Metric: Two-week sprints typically require under five hours of structured meetings weekly.
+• Cost/Metric: Two-week sprints require under five hours of structured meetings weekly.

-Insider Tip: Rotate the facilitator role so every person refines meeting flow and keeps engagement high.
+• Insider Tip: Rotate the facilitator role so everyone refines meeting flow and keeps engagement high.

-• Decision Matrix: Clarify ownership and speed approvals
+2. Decision Matrix: Clarify Ownership and Speed Approvals

 1. List tasks and map stakeholders.